neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/README.md

 ## Uploading via CLI

-From local machine run `make upload_data`.
+From local machine run `make upload-data`.
 This will push local files stored in `./data` into `storage:{{ cookiecutter.project_slug }}/data` mounted to your development environment's `/project/data`.